Stay in the know

 But when emergencies arise, things can go haywire in more ways than one.
 Take, for example, what happened to Chipotle when an e-coli outbreak led to a massive occurrence of food poisoning, which affected over 700 customers.
 700 customers, you heard me.
 Meanwhile, in June 2018, a customer at an Austin, TX Chick-fil-A restaurant choked and an employee quickly jumped into action, performing the Heimlich maneuver, to save his life.
 These are just a few examples of what types of emergencies could put businesses, particularly restaurants, into peril.

 There are many steps restaurants can take to mitigate these types of risks.
-Here are three reasons technology, and communications technology in particular, is in fact a vital component to resolving such issues.
+Here are three reasons technology, internal comms software in particular, is in fact a vital component to resolving such issues.

 Reason #1: When natural disasters strike, an ESN improves the discovery of 'unaccounted' employees and speeds up response times